shukriadams/piKioskBreadboardDemo/README.md

 > sudo npm install -g pm2

-PM stands for "Process Manager", this is a useful NodeJS package for keeping programs running in a server environment.
+PM is a process manager - it keeps NodeJS processes running in a server environment, and also allows you to track and restart them.

 1 - BreadBoard code
 ---
 On your Pi, create a folder for the breadboard controller code

-> mkdir /home/pi/board.
+> mkdir /home/pi/board

 Copy everything from this project's /board folder to that folder.
 You can use SFTP for this.
 Then

-> cd /home/pi/board.
+> cd /home/pi/board
 >
 > npm install